laravel/docs/controllers.md

 <a name="introduction"></a>
 ## Introduction

 Instead of defining all of your request handling logic in a single `routes.php` file, you may wish to organize this behavior using Controller classes.
-Controllers can group related HTTP request handling logic into a class.
+Controllers can group related request handling logic into a single class.
 Controllers are stored in the `app/Http/Controllers` directory.

 <a name="basic-controllers"></a>
 ## Basic Controllers

-Here is an example of a basic controller class.
-All Laravel controllers should extend the base controller class included with the default Laravel installation:
+Below is an example of a basic controller class.
+Note that the controller extends the base controller class included with Laravel.
+The base class provides a few convenience methods such as the `middleware` method, which may be used to attach middleware to controller actions:

     <?php